St-vn/roblox-scripting/index.md

 ```

-### 1.4 Scopes and variable visibility
+### 1.4 Scopes and Blocks

-Scopes are pieces of code that execute more code.
-They can be denoted by the `end` keyword most of the time.
+Blocks are part of the source code that contain at least one declaration and statement.
+They can usually be denoted by the `end` keyword.
 ```lua
 do
     -- code